Health is the function of well-being and well-being is the reflection of authenticity. To be authentic is to be spiritual.

 - Change in food: New ingredients are chosen in such a way that they are light on the system, thus easy to digest; in order to restore the balance in chemicals and hormones.
-This resonates well with the Ayurveda principles of Vata, Pitta, and Kapha.
+This resonates well with the Ayurveda principals of Vat, Pitt, and Kaf.

-- Eating routine: Discipline of eating only at the fixed time was meant to endure hunger to expedite de-addiction to surviving.
+- Eating routine: The discipline of eating only at a fixed time was meant to endure hunger to expedite de–addiction to surviving.
 Enduring was through breathing hunger and not by suppressing it by diverting the mind.